303brendan/webhookToSnmp/README.md

 If you modify the contents of the webhook payload you will have to ensure that the correct values are being parsed / stored in the `snmpTrap.py`.

 ## Overview
 You will find one file `snmpTrap.py` which requires a few libraries (pysnmp & flask).
-As long as you have these libraries installed on the server (install via `pip install X` command) you should be able to run this webservice which will expose the `webhook` endpoint, allow incoming JSON via http POST, and parse the JSON body.
+As long as you have these libraries installed on the server (install via `pip install X` command) you should be able to run this web service which will expose the `webhook` endpoint, allow incoming JSON via http POST, and parse the JSON body.

 ## To Run Flask
 1. Install Flask via `pip3 install Flask`